michaelsunb/magentoone/README.md

 ## Before using
 Docker containers are not "lightweight VMs" or VMs.
-They should thought of like [processes][docker_process] but really not because it much more complicated than that.
+They should be thought of something like [processes][docker_process] but really not because it is much more complicated than that.

-Please google `Containers are not VMs` to get an understanding.
+Please google `Containers are not VMs` to get a better understanding.

 I say [processes][docker_process] because of the Docker best practices, and that this container is `bundled` with a lot of applications, which is not good practice.